-The bill is sponsored by the Association of California State Supervisors and the California Correctional Supervisors' Organization.
+The bill is sponsored by CalFire Local 2881.
 It has support from a handful of public supervisory employee associations.
-There is no known opposition to the bill.
-This bill passed out of the Senate Committee on Labor, Public Employment and Retirement by a vote of 5-0.
+There is no opposition to the bill on file.
+The bill passed out of the Senate Committee on Labor, Public Employment and Retirement by a vote of 5-0.
+If it passes out of this Committee, it will next be heard by the Senate Appropriations Committee.